Did you know that the National Sleep Foundation recommends you replace your pillow every one to two years?

-This may not seem like long, but pillows go through quite a bit of wear and tear and being near your face means they can accumulate quite a bit of unpleasant things like saliva, skin oils, makeup, dead skin cells, and yes, even dust mites and mold.
+This may not seem like long, but pillows go through quite a bit of wear and tear.
+And because you rest your face on them, they can accumulate quite a few unpleasant things like saliva, skin oils, makeup, dead skin cells, and yes, even dust mites and mold.

-Take a look at few creative ways to put old pillows to use and keep them out of landfills.
+Take a look at a few creative ways to put old pillows to use and keep them out of landfills.

-1. Make floor cushions
+1. Make Floor Cushions

-2. Make pet beds
+2. Make Pet Beds

 You know how you can spend dozens of dollars on a fancy bed for Fido or Fluffy, yet they’d still rather curl up in your dirty laundry?
 A pet bed made from your old pillows can solve two problems in one go.

-3. Use as packing & moving material
+3. Use as Packing & Moving Material

 Keep old pillows around to use as packing filler or for moving.
 Vacuum storage bags can be a good way to compress them until needed.
 Then, when you have a box of delicate items to ship or want to protect furniture from scrapes, you have them handy.
-This is also a good way to use solid memory or latex foam pillows, since the materials can be cut to size.
+This is a good way to use solid memory or latex foam pillows since the materials can be cut to size.

-4. Make throw pillows
+4. Make Throw Pillows

 No need to pay big bucks for designer throw pillows when they’re one of the simplest DIY sewing projects around.
-You can compress the filling and make them into square throws with limitless possibilities for DIY or store bought covers, turn them into smaller travel-size pillows, or turn them into oblong bolster pillows for a bench or daybed.
+You can compress the filling and make them into square throws with limitless possibilities for DIY or store-bought covers, turn them into smaller travel-size pillows, or turn them into oblong bolster pillows for a bench or daybed.

-Drafty doors and windows can have your AC or heater working over time, equaling a lot of wasted energy.
+Drafty doors and windows can have your AC or heater working overtime, equaling a lot of wasted energy.
 Draft stoppers are a pretty simple DIY project, and a good way to reuse pillow stuffing.

-6. Make a gardening cushion
+6. Make a Gardening Cushion

-7. Opt for recycling or donation
+7. Donate for Reuse or Recycle

 You might have a textile recycling facility nearby that specializes in fabrics and fibers and that accepts pillows.
 Some will only take linens, and foam pillows might be best taken to mattress or foam recyclers.